Underwater photography: Skills and training

 Since underwater photography is often performed while scuba diving, it is important that the diver-photographer be sufficiently skilled so that it remains a reasonably safe activity.
 Good scuba technique also improves the quality of images, since marine life is less likely to be scared away by a calm diver, and the environment is less likely to be damaged or disturbed by a diver competent in buoyancy, trim, and maneuvering skills.
 There is the possibility of encountering poor conditions, such as heavy currents, tidal flow, or poor visibility.
 Underwater photographers usually try to avoid these situations if reasonably practicable, but in many cases the desired subject can only be accessed under less than ideal conditions and the photographer must deal with reality.
 Underwater diving training providers provide courses to help improve divers' diving skills and underwater photography skills.
 Good diving skills are necessary to avoid damaging the environment when maneuvering close to benthic subjects on reefs.
 Some underwater photographers have been implicated in reef damage.

 Scientific potential

 Underwater photography has become more and more popular since the early 2000s, resulting on millions of pictures posted every year on various websites and social media.
 This mass of documentation is endowed with an enormous scientific potential, as millions of tourists possess a much superior coverage power than professional scientists, who can not allow themselves to spend so much time in the field.

-As a consequence, several participative sciences programs have been developed, supported by geo-localization and identification web sites (such as iNaturalist), along with protocols for auto-organization and self-teaching aimed at biodiversity-interested snorkelers, in order for them to turn their observations into sound scientific data, available for research.
+As a consequence, several participative sciences programs have been developed, supported by geo-localization and identification web sites (such as iNaturalist), along with protocols for auto-organization and self-teaching aimed at biodiversity-interested snorkelers, for them to turn their observations into sound scientific data, available for research.
 This kind of approach has been successfully used in Réunion island, allowing for tens of new records and even new species.

+Scientists use underwater photography to examine objects on the sea floor over time, such as through quadrats.

+History and Advancement

+Underwater photography dates back to the early 20th century.
+Technological advancements, like the invention of the first waterproof camera housings and improvements in diving equipment, have made underwater photography more accessible.
+Today, digital cameras and advances in post-processing software have revolutionized underwater imaging, allowing photographers to capture high-resolution, color-rich images.